-The Business and Enterprise Register Section (BUR) is responsible for keeping and updating the Business and Enterprise Register (BER), for the integration into the BER of entity identification data from all administrative sources, particularly those of the primary sector and the food industry in the BER, for the implementation of profiling in large enterprises and large public administration units as well as for light profiling of other multi-branch companies and finally for the running of the UID system (business identification) and the system that manages the issuing of LEI (Legal Entity Identifier).
+The Business and Enterprise Register Section (BUR) is responsible for keeping and updating the Business and Enterprise Register (BER), for the integration into the BER of entity identification data from all administrative sources, particularly those of the primary sector and the food chain, for the implementation of profiling in large enterprises and large public administration units as well as for light profiling of other multi-branch companies, for operating the UID system (business identification) and the system that manages the issuing of LEI (Legal Entity Identifier).

 The BER encompasses all local units as well as all enterprises that are economically active in Switzerland.
 The BER is the statistical basis used to organise and coordinate statistical surveys among businesses.
 The BER uses administrative data to ensure its continuous updating of entity identification characteristics, which is fundamental to significantly promote the reduction of the burden on enterprises in data delivery.

-The Business Registers Data Section (URD) integrates administrative data into business statistics and particularly into the Business and Enterprise Register (BER), manages the General Classification of Economic Activities while ensuring that the coding of economic activities is of a high standard in all BER units, conducts surveys to update the BER and processes the consolidated data from the business statistics (STATENT) and business demography (UDEMO).
+The Business Registers Data Section (URD) ensures the integration of administrative data into business statistics, and in particular into the Business and Enterprise Register (BER).
+It manages the General Classification of Economic Activities (NOGA) and ensures the high quality of coding of economic activities for all units in the BER.
+It conducts surveys to update the BER and provides consolidated data for the Structural Business Statistics (STATENT) and the Statistics on Business Demography (UDEMO).